COSC481W-2019Winter/classproject-sudo-give_us_an_a/Communicate.md

  ## Week Two Goals

  * For XML we want to have the Exit button, exit popup and delete parking spot popup appearing.
-Additonally, we will have the color of the backdrop and the buttons matching the design specifications (red or green buttons, black text, bule backdrop).
+Additionally, we will have the color of the backdrop and the buttons matching the design specifications (red or green buttons, black text, blue backdrop).
  * For the 'MainActivity'
  * For the 'LocationManager'